cat-programmer2/kandinsky-api/README.md

 # kandinsky-api
-Unofficial API for Kandinsky 2.2 by Sber AI.
+Unofficial API for Kandinsky 2.2 txt2img model by Sber AI.

 This API parses fusionbrain.ai website and may stop working if Fusionbrain request system changes.